captainalan/pelican-test/content/corona-virus-071.md

 importants to not adopt a kind of **fatalistic** attittude when we are dealing with things that are *within our control*.
-The mindsets we assume and how we relate to others are things unlike the weather, politics, and what your native language are in that we can active choices to be changed *now* with respect to these.
+The mindsets we assume and how we relate to others are things unlike the weather, politics, and what your native language are in that we can actively choose to be changed *now* with respect to these.

 [^1]: Suffering "toxic" people may constantly insult you&mdash;it may be best to just get away from these type of people because they will